adrelino/idp-graph-algorithms/README.md

-# Visualizaion of advanced graph algorithms
+# Visualization of advanced graph algorithms
-#### push-relabel algorithm
+push-relabel algorithm
-#### to solve the maximum flow problem
+to solve the maximum flow problem
-#### label-setting algorithm
+label-setting algorithm
-#### to solve the shortest path problem with resource constraints
+to solve the shortest path problem with resource constraints

 An interdisciplinary project by Adrian Haarbach

 ## Development
-Open index.html in Firefox or Safari, or run Google Chrome from the command line with the flag:
+Open index.html in Firefox or Safari, or run Google Chrome from the command line with the flag `
-`
 --allow-file-access-from-files
 `